 1) Negotiate with Your Creditors

-2) Explore the Possibility of a Small Business Bankruptcy Reorganization
+2) Explore Whether a Small Business Bankruptcy Can Save Your Business

-If your creditor negotiations are not successful, you may be able to save your business by filing a small business bankruptcy.
-The Small Business Reorganization Act (“SBRA”) was passed by the U.S. Congress in August of 2019 and became effective on February 19, 2020.
+The Small Business Reorganization Act (“SBRA”) was passed by the U.S. Congress and became effective on February 19, 2020.
 The SBRA can often provide a lifeline to help a struggling business to survive.

 - What is the SBRA?

-The SBRA created a more efficient and less costly process for small businesses to reorganize under Chapter 11 of the United States Bankruptcy Code.
-The SBRA, also known as Subchapter V of Chapter 11, removed many barriers that had prevented small businesses from reorganizing in bankruptcy.
+The SBRA, created a more efficient and less expensive way for small businesses to reorganize under Chapter 11 of the United States Bankruptcy Code.
+The SBRA, is also known as Subchapter V of Chapter 11.
+A bankruptcy under the SBRA might help your business reorganize and remain open.

 - What Businesses Can Benefit from the SBRA?

-A Small Business bankruptcy may be a viable option for businesses that can meet ongoing obligations but need time to address past due obligations including rent and loan payments.
-It may provide the only opportunity for small businesses facing the threat of a judgment for eviction to stay in its premises and continue ongoing operations.
+A Small Business bankruptcy may be a good option for a business that can meet its ongoing obligations, but needs time to deal with past due obligations including rent and loan payments.

-If all efforts to keep your business open have failed, the only remaining option may unfortunately be to close.
-The following are 4 possible ways to do so.
+If all efforts to keep your business open have failed, your only remaining option might be to close the business.

 - Surrender Collateral to Secured Lender

 If all of your business assets are pledged to a bank to secure a loan, contact the lender and surrender the assets.
-Any other debt will remain against the insolvent business unless the owner has taken on the debt personally.
+Any other debt will remain only against the insolvent business unless the owner has personally taken on the debt.

 - Pursue an Assignment for the Benefit of Creditors